Last Updated on June 15, 2023 by Tim Wells

 You’ve probably seen dozens of reviews of generic, black-plastic Android boxes before.
 Generic boxes.
 Generic specs.
-To be honest, you could probably cut-and-paste the names from one review to another and it would still apply.
+You could cut and paste the names from one review to another, and everything would still apply.

 Trust me, you’ve never seen anything like the Beelink GT-King Pro.

-Not only does the GT-King Pro look different, but it performs different as well.
-It’s got performance to rival the NVIDIA Shield, so if you’re looking for the best pure Android box.
+Not only does the GT-King Pro look different, but it performs differently.
+It’s got the performance to rival the NVIDIA Shield, so if you’re looking for the best pure Android box.
 This is it.

 Let’s get into why.

 The original Beelink GT-King was already a great Android box, so what does the GT-King Pro give you that’s better?

 It starts with the chipset, actually.
 The GT-King Pro has a modified version of the S922X found in the GT-King: the AmLogic S922X-H.